reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code
 }
 ```
-To make our class the controller bean we need to annotate it with the `@RestController` or with the `@Controller`.
+To make our class the controller bean we need to annotate it with `@RestController` or with `@Controller`.
 The difference between these two is that the `@RestController` automatically wraps the object into the `ResponseEntity<>`.

 We went with the `@RestController` because it gives cleaner and more readable code.